csmarz/path-puzzles-interactive/README.md

 ```
 python manage.py runserver
 ```
-You can then visit the app on http://localhost:8000.
+You can then open your browser and visit the app on http://localhost:8000.